CuyZ/Valinor/docs/pages/usage/validation-and-error-handling.md

 # Validation and error handling

-The source given to a mapper can never be trusted, this is actually the very goal of this library: transforming an unstructured input to a well-defined object structure.
-If a value has an invalid type, or if the mapper cannot cast it properly (in flexible mode), it means that it is not able to guarantee the validity of the desired object thus it will fail.
+Validation and error handling are important aspects of the mapping process: transforming an unstructured input to a strictly typed data structure must be trusted.
+If an invalid value is found, the validity of the desired structure cannot be guaranteed, thus the mapping will fail.

-Any issue encountered during the mapping will add an error to an upstream exception of type `\CuyZ\Valinor\Mapper\MappingError`.
+When the mapping fails, an exception of type `\CuyZ\Valinor\Mapper\MappingError` is thrown, containing information about all errors encountered during the mapping.
 It is therefore always recommended wrapping the mapping function call with a try/catch statement and handle the error properly.

-When the mapping fails, the exception gives access to the root node.
-This recursive object allows retrieving all needed information through the whole mapping tree: path, values, types and messages, including the issues that caused the exception.

-Node messages can be customized and iterated through with the usage of the class `\CuyZ\Valinor\Mapper\Tree\Message\Messages`.

 ```php
 try {